TweetingCynical/blackjack/README.md

 ## Suggested future changes

 - Add images and score board to html so that game becomes based in browser and not through console;
+- Add an output option to limit the repetition of the message displayed in alerts;
 - Add a play again option for user to play a  game from the start (possibly keeping a running total of all wins).
 This would involve resetting the stored arrays and running scores;

 ## Screenshot